annejan/PyQtPass/README.md

 # PyQtPass

-PyQtPass is a graphical user interface built with PyQt5 for the `pass` password manager, leveraging the `passpy` library to provide a user-friendly way to interact with passwords stored securely on a Unix system.
+PyQtPass is a graphical user interface built with PyQt5 for the `pass` password manager, leveraging the `passpy` library to provide a user-friendly way to interact with passwords stored securely.

 ## Features